 In construction, quality is everything.
-It’s what makes one build run smoothly, while another encounters issue after issue.
-Most of all, it’s what distinguishes a top-notch construction company from a mediocre one.
-Companies that produce the highest-quality work and continuously learn and grow will see their reputations soar and their project loads surge.
+It’s what makes one build run smoothly while another encounters issue after issue.
+Moreover, it’s what distinguishes a top-notch construction company from a mediocre one.
+Organizations that deliver the highest-quality work and continuously learn and grow will see their reputations soar and their new projects grow.

 Quality encompasses many aspects of a construction project, including schedule, budget, safety, workforce, attention to detail, and more.
 The focus on quality benefits everyone involved in a project and ensures that the build is completed successfully.

-Companies that use project management software for quality control can easily identify problems at any stage of a build and develop real time solutions.
-Jobs can be performed faster and teams communicate more efficiently––ensuring a quality build.
-This instills a sense of confidence in project owners, mitigates risk, and helps businesses grow.
+Companies that use construction management software for quality control can easily identify problems at any stage of a build and develop real-time solutions.
+Projects can be performed faster and more collaboratively.
+Teams communicate more efficiently, ensuring a quality build.
+This instills a sense of trust in project owners, mitigates risk, and drives new business.

 A Culture of Quality

-Solid quality control starts with company culture, Martinez says.
+Solid quality control starts with company culture.
 Having a streamlined process to track quality and taking a proactive approach to finding solutions to issues take quality control to the next level.

-“Every person in our company is in charge of quality,” he says.
+“Every person in our company is in charge of quality,” said Eddie Martinez, former director of safety and risk at Miami-based construction firm MCM.
 “That’s the type of culture that we have.
 Just like safety, everyone is in charge of safety.
 We don’t have a designated person.”

-MCM has quality control managers and emphasizes company-wide training in quality control, Martinez says.
-Quality is tracked through daily reports, observations, and punch lists using project management software.
-All the data collected generates valuable metrics that can be used to identify problems and develop company-wide policies to prevent recurrence of the issues.
+MCM has quality control managers and emphasizes company-wide training in quality control, according to Martinez.
+Quality is tracked through daily reports, observations, and punch lists using construction management software.
+All the data collected generates valuable insights that can be used to identify problems and develop company-wide policies to prevent recurrence of the issues.

-“When you talk about quality, you talk about getting metrics,” he explains.
+“When you talk about quality, you talk about getting metrics,” he explained.
 “We track metrics, look at trends, and put together policies or lessons learned to control those trends and control our quality.”

-Project management software has made tracking issues of quality and resolutions much easier.
-When Martinez started working in the construction industry 20 years ago and a quality issue came up, he said companies sent notifications via certified mail or fax, and used Excel spreadsheets to track everything.
+Construction management software has made tracking issues of quality and resolutions much easier.
+When Martinez started working in the construction industry more than two decades ago and a quality issue came up companies sent notifications via certified mail or fax, and used Excel spreadsheets to track everything.

 Technology makes reporting much easier.
-Technology also holds everyone involved with the project accountable and lets companies be proactive in their approach to quality control.
+Construction software also holds everyone involved with the project accountable and lets companies be proactive in their approach to quality control.
 Everyone is encouraged to report any quality issues they encounter so that everyone on the team can take advantage of the lessons learned.
-Martinez says project managers, superintendents, and others can often identify and resolve issues before they turn into full-fledged problems.
+In turn, project managers, superintendents, and others can often identify and resolve issues before they turn into full-fledged issues.

-In any situation, once an issue is identified, corrective action can be identified.
+In any situation, once a probem is identified, corrective action can be identified.
 Leadership teams can generate many different quality-focused reports.
-Martinez says MCM often sends out lessons learned memos or holds meetings to address a quality control issue to ensure it doesn’t recur.
+Martinez said MCM often sends out lessons learned memos or holds meetings to address a quality control issue to ensure it doesn’t recur.

 Working Smarter, Not Harder